 Leadership, of course, is needed; but how will that leadership emerge and how will it manifest?

 My first thought was this: In the roster of Arconauts there are many with a broad range of handicap experience, especially if all their networking connections are included!
 Therefore why not establish an 'ADA Arcology Advisory Committee' so that all the good folk working in Design, Planning and Construction at Arcosanti can confer and consult with our own experts, Arconauts who will function as such committees do in cities/villages all across the nation: monitoring, reporting, advising on any and all ADA-related matters.

 My second thought, thanks to a late-night conversation with Cuyler Page in BC, is an outcome of this anecdote: When it was in the concept stage, the Children's Museum of Cinncinnati was offered a grand sum of money (millions of dollars) by a potential donor who imposed a strict condition: the gift would be given iff (if and only if) the completed project would be totally accessible.

 Pretty much a no-brainer to say Yes to that offer.
 Right?
 Of course.
 Museum said Yes.
 Donor said Yes.
 The consequence is that <http://www.cincymuseum.org/childrensmuseum> is a cutting-edge exhibition space that is also cutting-edge ADA-sensitive design.

 Now consider this related question: What is needed for Arcosanti to become known as a completely safe place?
 A place in which safety matters, is paramount?
 A place designed to encourage all those who care about the future of the world to actively contribute to building a place that virtually anyone can enjoy?

-What and whom is Arcosanti for, if it is not for everyone, not for the world?
+What and whom is Arcosanti for?
+If it is not for everyone, not for the world, for whom is it?

 For more information about the ADA and specifics re guidelines, click on the link below to view the ADA website: